Eliza-Perryman/hackMIT-26/README.md

 values in the interactive hexagon until they match the target pattern, using as few steps as possible.

+## Architecture

+The backend is written in Python and uses FastAPI to serve and connect the frontend to the application.
+The frontend is built with JavaScript, CSS, and HTML.
+Most puzzle computation, including puzzle generation, triangle shifts, step counting, and win detection, runs directly in the JavaScript frontend.

 ## Quick start

 Create a virtual environment and install the backend dependencies: